 - Tip to get a good athletic scholarship: Be talented and communicate well with coaches.

-- Tip to get a good financial package: Be smart!
+- Tip to get a good financial package: Be smart or a diligent student.

-- Tip to a great financial package: Be smart and poor!
+- Tip to a great financial package: Be talented, smart, and poor!

 What do NAIA athletic scholarships look like on college rosters?